Céspedes homers as DH in return, Mets edge Braves 1-0

 PREGAME CEREMONIES

-The national anthem was performed virtually on the video board by a string of essential workers, each singing their part.
+The national anthem was performed virtually on the video board by essential workers, each singing their part, and New York Gov. Andrew Cuomo said “Let’s play ball!”
 It appeared all players on the field stood for the anthem.

 TRAINER’S ROOM